Leadership FAQs and Pastor Search

 What is the current state of the church?

-While having the Women’s Ministry Director and Lead Pastor step out of their roles this year has brought change that we did not seek, we fully recognize that Jesus Christ builds His church.
+In the middle of 2019, both our Women’s Ministry Director and Lead Pastor stepped out of their roles at FBC.
+This has brought change that we did not seek but we fully recognize that Jesus Christ builds His church.
 He is and will be the hero of this story.
 Thanks to the Women’s Ministry leadership team (Jodie Klumpenhower, Rose Maes, and Allison Claassen), women’s ministry is thriving.
-Jimmy has embraced the interim lead pastor role, and we are pleased with his performance.
+Jimmy has led in interim lead pastor role, and was ratified by the congregation as the Lead Pastor of Ministry and Preaching on February 23, 2020.
 Additionally, other members of the body plug into various teams and tasks to serve each other in this church.
 The elders affirm the staff and lay leadership as they faithfully and skillfully work towards the goal of seeing lives transformed by the gospel of Jesus Christ.

 Will we be hiring someone soon?